haipz/auto-wallpaper-mac-osx/README.md

 I am the author **Haipz**, from **Hangzhou Dianzi University**.

-If you suffers any problem, please send an e-mail to **haipzm@gmail.com**, I will help you if my schedule allowed.
+If you suffer any problem, please send an e-mail to **haipzm@gmail.com**, I will help you if my schedule allowed.